bkry-code/Kirby-Jumplist/README.md

 ##Installation##

 - Download the .zip and extract it to the root of your site.
-- The jumplist functions as a field, simply add it to every blueprint where you want the jumplist to show up.
+- The jumplist acts as a field, simply add it to every blueprint where you want the jumplist to show up.
 - See ```\site\blueprints\jumplist_example.php``` for the basic set-up.
 - At default the list shows a maximum of 10 pages per row.
 You can change this number in ```\site\config\config.php```.
 - At default the list shows submenu's for every page.
 You can change this behaviour in ```\site\config\config.php```.